tModLoader/tModLoader/patches/tModLoader/Terraria/release_extras/DedicatedServerUtils/README.md

 ```

 ## Updating
-To update the script, run `./ManageServer.sh --updatescript`
+To update the script, run `./manage-tModLoaderServer.sh --updatescript`

-When using `ManageServer.sh`, updating can be done by running `./ManageServer.sh --update`.
+When using `manage-tModLoaderServer.sh`, updating can be done by running `./manage-tModLoaderServer.sh --update`.
 When using a Github install, use `--github` and `--folder` if your install is in a non-standard location.

 When using the Docker container, simply rebuild the container to update tModLoader.
 Use `docker build .` or `docker-compose build` depending on your setup.